Global Warming (Pitbull album): Background

 On October 7, 2011, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Pitbull, and all other artists previously signed to these three labels, will instead release future material on the RCA Records brand.
 In April 2012, it was announced that his seventh studio album would be titled Global Warming.
 Pitbull announced in May 2012, via Facebook, that the album would be released on November 19, 2012.
 It was also announced that the lead single from the album would be attached to the Men in Black 3 soundtrack.
 "Back in Time", which samples "Love Is Strange" by Mickey & Sylvia, was released on March 27, 2012.
 The second single, "Get It Started" featuring singer Shakira, was released in June 2012.
-A tour promoting the album in the United States began in August 2012, and includes the concert in Ulan Bator, Mongolia on September 8.
+A tour promoting the album in the United States began in August 2012.

 In October, Pitbull confirmed that Shakira, Christina Aguilera, Chris Brown, Jennifer Lopez, The Wanted, Enrique Iglesias and Havana Brown would all be featured on the album.
 The song "Last Night" was originally intended for Paris Hilton, and Nicole Scherzinger had recorded a demo of "Outta Nowhere" in 2012.
 Complex named the album cover the second worst of 2012.
 "Feel This Moment" was included in the Emoji Movie score; "Do It" from the Meltdown EP was included in the soundtrack for the movie Step Up: All In.